Bojidar06/bojkos-thoughts/_posts/2022-18-06-Stupid-Fucking-Humans-Part1.markdown

 I hate the selfish, destroying and prejudiced nature of people.
 Why isn't canibalism normal?
 Why is killing a human a crime but killing an animal isn't?
 Humans are something more valueable?
 A don't think so.

 But I guess that's how you should be acting to survive.
-You need to look after your own ass cause noone gives a single fuck about you.
+You need to look after your own ass cause no one gives a single fuck about you.
 About your little, useless, one of the many, worthless life.

 <br>